apache/iotdb/docs/UserGuide/4-Client/8-3-Insert.md

     under the License.

 -->
-### Set Storage Group queries
+### Insert queries

-These types of queries take a  query object and return an array of JSON objects where each storage group is set successfully or not.
+These types of queries take a query object and return an array of JSON objects where data is inserted successfully or not.

 An example set storage group query object is shown below: